 If you need financial support to obtain a diploma abroad, you could choose to look for a scholarship.
 There are many scholarships and some universities even give tuition waivers or grants to excellent students to persuade them to come and study at their university.
+A good website to search for scholarships is a website from the Nuffic.
 In addition, if you are still entitled to studiefinanciering (student grant) in the Netherlands, you may still be entitled to receive this while studying abroad.
 More information about studiefinanciering can be found on the DUO website.

 Have your diploma recognized and legalized before applying to a foreign university